 Living with a stoma

-Before you leave hospital, your nurse will make sure that you have a good supply of stoma bags.
-Before you start to change or empty your bag, make sure that you have plenty of bags and cleaning materials to hand.
+Before you change or empty your bag, make sure that you have plenty of bags and cleaning materials with you.
 It’s a good idea to keep everything you need in one place, so that you don’t have to search for things at the last minute.
-Make sure you allow yourself plenty of time and privacy, so that you can work at your own pace without any interruptions.
+Give yourself plenty of time, so that you can work at your own pace without any interruptions.

 You can contact our cancer support specialists if you want to chat about any concerns you have.
 Details of other helpful organisations can be found in the further resources section.